 You could also give up a bad habit, something that is interfering with your Christian life.
 Is it gossiping, swearing, coveting?
 This kind of thing is really up to you to decide for yourself.

-Doing something.
 Almsgiving goes with fasting.
 If we’re not spending money on one thing, we have it to give to something else.
 But, of course, most of us have plenty of loose change to give away and can still afford a sumptuous fish dinner.
 The important advice from our Lord about almsgiving is that the right hand should not know what the left hand is doing.
 That means giving without calculating how much we are giving.
 Giving without expecting a receipt for our tax records.
 In my last parish (Immanuel, Evanston) I instituted a Lenten alms basin.
 When we came to Holy Communion during Lent we emptied all the loose change in our pockets and purses into the alms basin.
 The children caught on to this and began bringing their coins from home in plastic baggies and emptying them into the alms basin.
 (Children should be a part of the Lenten disciplines in a household.)
 We gave our Lenten alms, which totaled hundreds of dollars by Easter, to a local food pantry or soup kitchen.
 Alternately, you might buy gift certificates to a grocery store or a fast food restaurant to pass out to the “homeless” who beg for money on our urban streets.
 Maybe you could give some of your time to the community.